Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 ### Objective

 The core objective of this task is to train the community of observers in the tools and resources needed to execute the thematic co-exploration.
 The training will be complemented by ongoing support, providing the observers with the necessary guidance and assistance to navigate through the project's operational phase.
 This support will be delivered through various channels, including Discourse, direct communication, and documentation, ensuring that the observers have access to the resources and assistance they need to engage effectively in the project.
+Part of this step on training and support will be to organize the data collection process with observers and agree on the data collection protocol to perform analysis and reflection upon the collected data.
+The Data Protocol Template is a resource that should help organizing the data collection process.

 ### How can we achieve it?

-GOs will atend a welcome event to train on the objectives of the experiment, the need to gather new data, the selected technologies, ethical aspects and other important topics identified in T2.1.
+GOs will attend a welcome event to train on the objectives of the experiment, the need to gather new data, the selected technologies by the core team, ethical aspects and other important topics identified in T2.1.
 This welcome event or workshop will be complemented with asynchronous training materials that will be available in the [Knowledge Base aka GREENGAGE Academy](https://www.greengage-project.eu/knowledge-base/) of the main project’s website.

 Training materials for the following topics have been made ready by the project and should be extended and customized for each thematic co-exploration: